FionaPereira/CarbonCalc/README.md

 Project Instructions:
-Run the calculator python file to access a carbon calculator where the user inputs a food along with its source and weight and then the C02e emissions are calculated and outputted.
+Run the calculator python file to access a carbon calculator where the user inputs a food along with its source and weight and then the C02e emissions are calculated and outputted, the calculator has been made for use within the UK.

 Also includes an incomplete prototype web page, showcasing what the end project could be if given more time.